ellenpham/RosterBoard-TerminalApp/README.md

 ## Overall implementation process

-1. The project management plan is outlined with the kanban board format using Trello.
+1. The project management plan was created using kanban board in Trello.

 2. Created a control flow diagram to visualize the flow of data in the app.
 The diagram was slightly modified along the way due to little compromised changes in the development process.